aistairc/SpatialFlink/README.md

 In the following code snippets, longitude is referred as X and latitude as Y.

 ## Defining Spatial Boundaries & Creating a Grid Index
-Before running queries on GeoFlink, a Grid index needs to be defined.
+Before running queries on GeoFlink, a grid index needs to be defined.
 These are the spatial bounds where all of the spatial objects and query points are expected to lie.
 This step generates a grid index, which forms the backbone of GeoFlink's optimized query processing.

 The Grid index is constructed by partitioning the 2D space given by its boundary *(MinX, MinY), (MaxX, MaxY)*  *(MaxX-MinX = MaxY-MinY)* into square shaped cells of length *l*.
 Smaller *l* results in the finer data distribution and pruning.
 However, very small *l* increases number of cells exponentially incurring higher processing costs and lowering throughput.